 Formation of the Polk County Cooperative Weed Management Area (PCCWMA), including the development of a Purpose Statement and the drafting of a Memorandum of Understanding was initiated in 2008.
 Meetings were held to discuss what each agency was doing in regards to invasive weed management, how collaboration would benefit each agency and the benefits in working more cooperatively to promote control of invasive species.
 The PCCWMA established Euphorbia esula (leafy spurge), Centaurea stoebe (spotted knapweed), thistle species, and Typha spp. (cattails) as priority species.
 Additionally, secondary plants of concern for the county include Linaria vulgaris (common toadflax), Tanacetum vulgare (common tansy), Vicia cracca

-(cow vetch), Coronilla varia (crown vetch), Chrysanthemum leucanthemum (oxeye daisy), Daucus carota (Queen Ann’s Lace), Pastinaca sativa (wild parsnip), Butomus umbellatus (flowering rush), Lythrum salicaria (purple lossestrife), and Hieracium aurantiacum (Orange Hawkweed).
+(cow vetch), Coronilla varia (crown vetch), Chrysanthemum leucanthemum (oxeye daisy), Daucus carota (Queen Ann’s Lace), Pastinaca sativa (wild parsnip), Butomus umbellatus (flowering rush), Lythrum salicaria (purple lossestrife), Pastinaca sativa (wild parsnip), and Hieracium aurantiacum (Orange Hawkweed).

 The Polk County Ag and Drainage Inspector reports noxious weed acreages controlled by Polk County along county and state roads have increased for the sixth year in a row.
 In 2008, the increase is largely due to a $12,000 grant received from the U.S. Fish and Wildlife that allowed Polk County to go beyond its normal budgeted amount.
 The grant was used to identify, map, and control non-native invasive plant species with an herbicide that leaves a residual behind to control any new noxious weed seeds that could germinate after an area was initially treated.
-The final total resulted in treating more than 2,456 acres equaling over 1,193 continuous miles of invasive noxious weeds along county and state roads within Polk County.
+In 2016 more than 2,268 acres of invasive noxious weeds along county and state roads within Polk County were treated, which increased from the 1,537 acres treated in 2015.

+Locations of Invasive Species in East Polk County